SDGforskning/sdg-strings/SDG15_query_topic_WoS.md

 >
 > 15.1.2 Proportion of important sites for terrestrial and freshwater biodiversity that are covered by protected areas, by ecosystem type

 This target is interpreted to cover research about a) conservation of terrestrial and inland freshwater ecosystems, b) restoring these ecosystems and c) using these ecosystems and their services sustainably.
 Sustainable management is understood to be a part of sustainable use.
-The action approach versions of these phrases are directed more towards promoting/implementing/increasing the protection of ecosystems, whereas the aim of the topic approach versions is towards any papers about protection of ecosystems.
-The topic here is considered to be `protection/conservation of ecosystems´, not just anything about ecosystems.
+The action approach versions of these phrases are directed more towards promoting/implementing/increasing the conservation(++) of ecosystems, whereas the aim of the topic approach versions is towards any works about conservation(++) of ecosystems.

 Even though forests, wetlands, mountains and drylands are highlighted in the target description, they are not specified in the phrases since they are already included in the **Terrestrial and freshwater terms**, which are combined with all the phrases of this target either directly with `AND` or indirectly with `NOT marine` unless a terrestrial or freshwater habitat is mentioned.

 This query consists of 5 phrases.
-Phrases 1 and 2 cover research about protecting habitats and ecosystems.
+* Phrases 1 and 2 cover protecting and restoring habitats and ecosystems.
+The phrases are similar, but differ in how strictly they are connected to **terrestrial or freshwater terms**.
+* Phrase 3 also covers research about protecting and restoring, but adds elements of management, for ecosystems, communities and biodiversity.
+* Phrase 4 covers sustainable management approaches for ecosystems and their services
+* Phrase 5 aims to find research specifically related to the international agreements on conservation/restoration of terrestrial and freshwater ecosystems.

+#### Phrase 1

+This phrase aims to find research outputs about the protection of habitats and biotopes, and protected areas.

+The elements of the phrase are *protected areas/conservation/restoration + habitats*.
+It is limited by the exclusion of `marine` habitats (except when a **terrestrial or freshwater term** is mentioned) and some other terms which lead to irrelevant results.
 Phrase 1 searches for protection of habitats limited only by the exclusion of marine habitats.
 Phrase 2 searches for conservation of ecosystems and more specific habitats.
-It is restricted more stricktly to terrestrial habitats to exclude irrelevant results associated with the use of terms (e.g. `ecosystem`) on research areas other than natural sciences.
-Phrase 3 covers research about managing, protecting and restoring ecosystems, communities and biodiversity.
-Phrase 4 covers sustainable management approaches.
-Phrase 5 aims to find research specifically related to the international agreements on conservation/restoration of terrestrial and freshwater ecosystems.
+It is restricted more strictly to terrestrial habitats to exclude irrelevant results associated with the use of terms (e.g. `ecosystem`) on research areas other than natural sciences.

 While testing the phrases it was noticed that marine papers mentioning `seagrass meadows` will appear in the results for phrases 1 & 2 despite of the `NOT marine` string.
 They are brought by the term `meadow` in the terrestrial string.
 Irrelevant results are brought also by terms like `lake` and `river` when they appear in names of places.

-#### Phrase 1

-This phrase aims to find research outputs about the protection of habitats and biotopes, and protected areas.
-It is limited by the exclusion of `marine` habitats (except when a **terrestrial or freshwater term** is mentioned) and some other terms which were detected to bring irrelevant results.

-The elements of the phrase are *protected areas/protection + habitats*.

 ```py
 TS=